-Kapake 30mg/500mg Capsules contain the colouring agent cochineal
+Kapake 30mg/500mg Capsules contain Cochineal Red A (E124)

-red A (E124) which may cause an allergic reaction in some patients.
+This may cause an allergic reaction in some patients.

-Always take Kapake 30mg/500mg Capsules exactly as your doctor has told you.
-You should check with your doctor or pharmacist if you are not sure.
+Always take this medicine exactly as your doctor or pharmacist has told you.

+Check with your doctor or pharmacist if you are not sure.

 every four hours.
 You should not take more than eight capsules in any 24-hour

 six hours, up to a maximum of four capsules in any 24-hour period.

 Doctors sometimes prescribe different doses to this.
 Read the pharmacist’s label,

 it will tell you exactly how many you should take.